jamesaevans/amplitude-dev-center/docs/data/destinations/commandbar-cohort.md

 - You must enable this integration in each Amplitude project you want to use it in.
 - You will need to have a paid CommandBar plan to enable this integration.
-- CommandBar only accepts email addresses as the identifier.
-This means the User_ID or user property you select in Amplitude must contain an email address.

 ## Setup